-The College of New Jersey: Adjunct Professor of First Seminar Program.
-Department of Liberal Arts and Humanities.
+The College of New Jersey: Adjunct Professor.
+Department of English.
 2017 – present.

 FSP163: Scream Queens and “Final Girls”: Gender and the Horror Genre

 Since the origin of the horror film, issues of gender and sexuality have been central to character creation and development.
 Most notably, women have been cast into dual roles as either the objectified victim or the ominous villain.
 Throughout the decades, social constructs and expectations of gender performativity affected the horror tropes and created a third role of ‘Final Girl’.
 This course not only explores the limited variations of the female protagonist but also traces the pivotal societal events that helped construct her role in popular film.
 While concentrating on Feminist Theory, this seminar also explores the social and cultural tensions represented in American horror films of the 20th and 21st centuries.
 The purpose of this course is to identify how the horror film is used as a site for understanding the position of women in society and the social fears entwined with her performativity.